Skip to main content

 Myanmar Tea

-Strong black tea with condensed milk and sugar.
-Served at traditional tea shops - social hubs for conversation.
+Strong black tea with condensed milk and sugar, poured at the old tea shops where people gather to talk.

 Allergens: